flutter/website/src/get-started/flutter-for/ios-devs.md

 One thing to note is the use of the [`Center`][] widget.
 In SwiftUI, a view's contents are rendered in its center by default, but in Flutter that’s not always the case.
-In the example, the `Scaffold` widget implements a basic layout structure for an app.
-However, `Scaffold` doesn’t render its `body` widget at the center of the screen.
+`Scaffold` doesn’t render its `body` widget at the center of the screen.
-So, to center the text, you have to wrap it with a `Center` widget.
+So, to center the text, you must wrap it with a `Center` widget.
-You can learn more about the different widgets and their default behaviors by looking through the [Widget catalog][].
+You can learn about different widgets and their default behaviors in the [Widget catalog][].

 ### Adding Buttons